 Filing and Paying Taxes on Cryptos

-Even though the IRS seems to be active in both its classification and enforcement of cryptocurrencies, not much in terms of actual tax rules has changed over the last year.
+Even though the IRS seems to be active in both its classification and enforcement of cryptocurrencies, not much in terms of actual tax rules has changed over the last few years.
 Cryptocurrency is, after all, still considered property.

 In general, cryptocurrency is treated the same as any other investment you might own or sell throughout a year.
 If you bought a stock for $10 in January and sold it for $15 in December, you made $5 in ordinary income.
 If you bought that stock in the year prior, that income would instead be considered a long-term capital gain and taxed as such.
 Cryptocurrency is treated the same way for tax purposes.